actions/importer-labs/jenkins/valet-audit-lab.md

 In this lab, you will use Valet to `audit` a Jenkins organization.
 The `audit` command can be used to scan a CI server and output a summary of the current pipelines.

-What happens behind the scenes is that Valet will perform a `dry-run` transformation on each of the Jenkins pipelines into its GitHub actions equivalent.
-Once that process is complete, Valet will perform an aggregation of all of these transformed workflows.
-This aggregate summary can be used as a planning tool and to help you understand how complete of a migration is possible with Valet.
+What happens behind the scenes is that Valet will perform a `dry-run` on each of the Jenkins pipelines.
+Once that is complete, Valet will perform an aggregation of all of the transformed workflows.
+This aggregate summary can be used as a planning tool and help understand how complete of a migration is possible with Valet.

 By the end of this lab you should have performed an audit on the demo Jenkins instance, and have a good understanding of the components that make up an audit.